 Maybe bad things actually did happen back then.

 That Larry Bird — Julius Erving fight is especially fascinating to me.
 Here were two future Hall of Famers, superstars at the top of the sport that endorsed the same shoe company (Converse), and one of which (Bird) was in the midst of an MVP season that began choking one another in the middle of a game.

 Those two went from this:

 The most shocking thing of all?
-Neither Bird nor Erving were suspended and were each fined only $7,500 (equivalent to less than $20,000 in today’s dollars).
+Neither Bird nor Erving were suspended and were each fined only $7,500 (equivalent to $17,047 in today’s dollars).
 Can you imagine if that happened now?
-If LeBron and Durant started choking one another in the middle of a game and weren’t suspended, I’m pretty sure Skip Bayless would have a conniption live on national television.
+If LeBron and Kobe started choking one another in the middle of a game and weren’t suspended, I’m pretty sure Skip Bayless would have a conniption live on national television.

-Despite that incident, I doubt anyone would categorize either Larry Legend or Dr. J as a punk or a thug.
+Despite that incident, I doubt anyone would categorize either Larry Legend or Dr. J as a thug.
 Perception is everything and Bird and Erving are seen as gentlemen, particularly in comparison to the appearance of today’s players.
-However, perception is not reality and the NBA of 2018 is a cleaner and more controlled game than it was in 1985.
+However, perception is not reality and the NBA of 2015 is a cleaner and more controlled game than it was in 1985.